 respectively.
 The Gaussian mixture density is also scaled to be a NHPP intensity which integrates to 200 on its domain, with two components, each a bivariate Gaussian with mean vectors and covariance matrices

 for the first (mixing weight of $q= 0.71$) and second components respectively.

-For 500 test center points ($s_0$) from these intensities, we then check the frequency in 50,000 simulations that 2 or more events are found within some radius, $r=10^{-2}$, of the $s_0$, setting $\sigma_{\text{err}}=10^{-3}$.
+For 500 test center points ($s_0$) from these intensities, we then check the frequency in 50,000 simulations that two or more events are found within radius $r=10^{-2}$ of the $s_0$, setting $\sigma_{\text{err}}=10^{-3}$.
 These values were chosen to explore a range of frequencies from 1.0 to a few/50,000, where 50,000 was chosen to keep simulation time tractable.
 We then compute the $k$-contact ($k=2$ in this case) probability bound for a radius $r$ for each $s_0$.

 The simulation frequency vs. probability bound can be found in the leftmost panels of Figure \ref{fig:boundsims}, with points shaded according to the intensity value at $s_0$.
 The probability bounds range from $0-13$ times larger than the frequencies derived from simulations for both intensity functions in this error and radius regime.
-We then repeat these simulations for $\sigma_{\text{err}}=10^{-2},$ and $10^{-1}$, such that we can explore the bound in different error regimes: when error displacements are an order of magnitude smaller than the radius of interest (left-most panels), of comparable size to the radius of interest (center panels), and an order of magnitude larger than the radius of interest (right panels).
+We then repeat these simulations for $\sigma_{\text{err}}=10^{-2},$ and $10^{-1}$, such that we can explore the bound in different error regimes: when error displacements are an order of magnitude larger than the radius of interest (first column), of comparable size to the radius of interest (second column), and an order of magnitude smaller than the radius of interest (third column).
 We find the probability bound is closer to the true value when the test point is at lower intensity regions and when error regimes are small compared to the radii of interest.
 Finally, we compute probability in Equation \ref{eqn:berman}, ignoring the underlying error in the smallest tested error regime (fourth column).